ankur22/juke-box/readme.md

 ...
 ```

+## Login

 You'll need to login to spotify, or copy the .cache file from an existing install.
+I did it on a system with a GUI so that when there is no `.cache` file present it will open up chrome to allow you to login.

+1. `source env/bin/activate`
+2. `pip install spotipy`
+3. `python login.py`
+4. Login via the web.
+5. Now you should have a `.cache` file.

+## Dependencies

+Needs python 3.10+.

 Install all the dependencies that are in requirements.txt when logged in as root.

+`pip install -r /path/to/requirements.txt`

+### Playlists

+They need to be created by someone, not [algorithmically generated](https://community.spotify.com/t5/Spotify-for-Developers/Extension-on-endpoint-quot-Get-Playlist-quot-for-Spotify-owned/td-p/6550856).

 ## Create a service